wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   (h) taking civilians as hostages.

-### Article 3 Violations of the laws or customs of war
+### Article 3---Violations of the laws or customs of war

 The International Tribunal shall have the power to prosecute persons violating the laws or customs of war.
 Such violations shall include, but not be limited to: